 Skip to main content

-{% partial file="new_partial" /%}
+{% partial file="new-partial" /%}

 Creating Partials